serverless/event-gateway/README.md

 - Using new functions is risky without the ability to incrementally deploy them.
 - The AWS API Gateway is frequently cited as a performance and cost-prohibitive factor for using Lambda.

-Features:
+## Features

+### Pub/Sub

-- Pub/Sub - Lightweight pub/sub system.
+Lightweight pub/sub system.
 Allows functions to asynchronously receive events that are published to a topic.
 Functions can be configured to automatically publish their input (useful for analyzing HTTP requests etc...) or output to one or more topics.
 Instead of rewriting your functions every time you want to send data to another place, this can be handled entirely in configuration using the Event Gateway.
 This completely decouples functions from one another, reducing communication costs across teams, eliminates effort spent redeploying functions, and allows you to easily share events across functions, HTTP services, even different cloud providers.

+### Function Discovery

-- Function Discovery - Discover and call serverless functions from anything that can reach the Event Gateway.
+Discover and call serverless functions from anything that can reach the Event Gateway.

+### Endpoints

-- Endpoints - Expose public HTTP/GraphQL/REST/WebSocket endpoints backed by serverless functions or HTTP services.
+Expose public HTTP/GraphQL/REST/WebSocket endpoints backed by serverless functions or HTTP services.

+### Multiple Emit

-- Multiple Emit - Optionally return multiple events, such as log messages or metrics, without sending it all back to the caller.
+Optionally return multiple events, such as log messages or metrics, without sending it all back to the caller.
 This plays particularly well with Pub/Sub systems.
 If you have an existing metrics aggregator, but don't want to send metrics to it from within your serverless function (forcing your caller to wait while this completes) you can return additional metrics destined for a topic of your choosing, say, "homepage-metrics".
 You can then